POLICY REVISION IMPLEMENTED ON 01/06/2022

 MODERN SLAVERY

 This covers slavery (including domestic slavery), human trafficking and forced labour.
-Traffickers and slave masters use whatever they can to pressurise, deceive and force individuals into a life of abuse and inhumane treatment.
+Traffickers and slave masters use whatever they can to pressurize, deceive and force individuals into a life of abuse and inhumane treatment.

 DISCRIMINATORY